hespanha/cmextools/README.md

-The (optional) method statement defines the name of the method that calls the cmex function, when the parameter `className` is non-empty, in which case a matlab class is created to call all the cmex-functions.
+The (optional) method statement defines the name of the method that calls the cmex function, when the parameter `className` is non-empty, in which case a *Matlab* class is created to call all the cmex-functions.

 The initial `#ifdef` and the final `#endif` are optional.
 When present, only the portion of the file between these commands is processed,